 Ottawa Forest and Nature School is located at the Wesley Clover Campground (formerly the Ottawa Municipal Campground/Nepean Tent and Trailer Park), approximately 10 minutes west of Ottawa.
-From our "home base" - a warm and inviting cabin and yurt set in a forest clearing alongside our outdoor eating areas, campfire areas, an outdoor Amphitheatre and natural playscapes; also, we can access and explore hundreds of acres of greenbelt land, including NCC trails.
+From our "home base" - a warm and inviting cabin and yurt set in a forest clearing alongside our outdoor eating areas, campfire areas and natural playscapes - we can access and explore hundreds of acres of greenbelt land, including NCC trails.

-ADDRESS: 411 Corkstown Road, Ottawa, ON, K2K 0J5
+Address: 411 Corkstown Road, Ottawa, ON, K2K 0J5

-DIRECTIONS COMING FROM WEST: Take ON 417 E. Take exit 138 Ottawa 49/March Rd. / Eagleson Rd.
+Directions coming from West: Take ON 417 E. Take exit 138 Ottawa 49/March Rd./ Eagleson Rd.
 Turn left onto Eagleson Road.
 Stay on Eagleson Road for approximately 1 km.
 Turn right onto Corkstown Road for approximately 2.5 km.
 Signs for the Wesley Clover Park's Campground will be on your left.
 Enter the campground and drive past the campground office on the left.
 Continue on the main campground road for about 100 meters.
 You will see a sign for "Forest School Parking".
 Park and walk down the path (across the road) to the Forest School.

-DIRECTIONS COMING FROM EAST: Take ON 417 W. Take exit for Moodie Drive.
+Directions coming from East: Take ON 417 W. Take exit for Moodie Drive.
 Merge onto Moodie Drive and take first left at lights on Corkstown Road.
-Follow Corkstown Road past the first entrance for Wesley Clover Parks (Equestrian Park) past the train tracks until you reach the

-Campground on your right.
+Follow Corkstown Road past the first entrance for Wesley Clover Parks (Equestrian Park) past the train tracks until you reach the Campground on your right.
 Enter the campground and drive past the campground office on the left.
 Continue on the main campground road for about 100 meters.
-You will then see a sign for "Forest School Parking".
 Park and walk down the path (across the road) to the Forest School.

-Preparing for Forest School - Supply List
+Preparing for Forest School

+Supply List